cmusphinx/cmusphinx.github.io/wiki/tutorialadapt.md

 	    -outmllrfn mllr_matrix -accumdir .

-This command will create an adaptation data file called ''mllr_matrix''.
-Now, if you wish to decode with the adapted model, simply add ''-mllr mllr_matrix'' (or whatever the path to the mllr_matrix file you created is) to your pocketsphinx command line.
+This command will create an adaptation data file called `mllr_matrix`.
+Now, if you wish to decode with the adapted model, simply add `-mllr mllr_matrix` (or whatever the path to the mllr_matrix file you created is) to your pocketsphinx command line.